AstroPop

-AstroPop is a 2004 puzzle video game developed and published by PopCap Games.
+AstroPop (also written as astRO POP) is a 2004 puzzle video game developed and published by PopCap Games.
 The Adobe Flash version can be played online for free at several different websites, or a deluxe version can be downloaded and unlocked for a fee.
 The game was available for Xbox and Xbox 360 through Xbox Live Arcade.
 AstroPop was ported over to the PlayStation 2 in 2007 alongside another PopCap game, Bejeweled 2 which was released as a two-game compilation pack as PopCap Hits!
 Volume 1.
 The game has also been ported to cell phones.

 Gameplay

 The object of the game is to clear a certain number of bricks in each level in order to fill up the Brick-O-Meter.
 Players control a ship which moves horizontally along the bottom of the screen.
 The ship can grab and release bricks (up to 6 of the same-colored bricks at a time), moving them from one column to another.
 If the player releases bricks such that 4 of more bricks of the same color are touching, the bricks explode.
 As bricks explode, the bricks below move up to fill in the gaps.
 If this causes 4 or more bricks of the same color to meet, they too will automatically explode (referred to as a combo).

 New rows of bricks continuously arrive from the top of the screen, at a rate directly proportional to the level of play.
-The game ends when any column of bricks touches the bottom, if the bricks touches those that the player is holding, or they touch the player's character (where it is possible to trigger a game over without an alarm or siren appearing but only the columns of bricks moving serving as a warning for the former and the bricks cannot really reach the bottom-most row of the screen for the last two cases).
+The game ends when any column of bricks touches the bottom, if the bricks touches those that the player is holding, or they touch the player's character (as such it is possible to trigger a game over without an alarm or siren appearing but only the columns of bricks moving serving as a warning for the former and the bricks cannot really reach the bottom-most row of the screen for the last two cases).